wfleming/testflight-rake/README.md

 A collection of rake tasks for an iOS project to make building & deploying builds to TestFlight much easier.

+What it automates:

+* incrementing your version number
+* compiling & signing your app bundle
+* compiling release notes (from commit messages), which you can edit before upload

 ## Setup:
 1. Drop this `Rakefile` into your project root.
 2. Ensure you have the `httpclient` gem installed
 3. Currently we depend on you versioning your builds using `agvtool`.
 Do that.
 4. Create a file called `.rakeenv` in the same directory.
-Add configuration here.
+Add configuration to this file.
    The following is pretty much the minimum of what you need to put here:

 ```ruby